 Richard Evans | 3 GR Credits | RequiredACCT 5210 - Introductory Auditing

-Analyzes the federal income tax law and its application to individuals.
-Creates a study of problems covering personal and business tax situations.
+Analyzes basic federal income tax laws and their application to individuals, corporations, and other entities.
+Employs a study of scenarios and problems covering personal and business tax situations for tax avoidance results.
 Assigns several cases for which the student prepares illustrative tax returns.
+Recommended prerequisite: ACCT 3010.

-Analyzes the federal income tax law and its application to corporations, shareholders, partnerships, partners, estates, and gift transactions.
+Analyzes the federal income tax laws and their application to corporations, shareholders, partnerships, partners, estates, and gift transactions.
+Recommended prerequisite: ACCT 5120.

 S. Travis Bartee | 3 GR Credits | ElectiveACCT 5480 - Corporate Governance and Ethics